casrhub/Twitter-Bot/README.md

 # Twitter-Bot
-Twitter bot in python that generates prompts based on inputs through openAI Artificial intelligence "text-davinci-002"
+Twitter bot in python that generates prompts based on inputs through openAI Artificial intelligence "text-davinci-002".
+Import your API keys solicitating them through twitter developer account, openAI API does not require a verification.